dawiddworak88/ASP.NET-Core-React-and-SSR/README.md

 ### Quickstart

 1. Clone this repository

 2. Execute the following commands from the /fe folder to build fe:

     npm install

     npm run build-fe

-3. Exectue the following commands from the /misc/docker folder to run the services:
+3. Open the project from the be folder in Visual Studio 2019, set the docker-compose project as the startup project and hit F5

-    docker-compose -f docker-compose-dev.yml up --build -d

-**The ASP.NET Core web application will be available at http://localhost:51117**
+**The ASP.NET Core web application will be available at http://localhost:5000**

 **The Storybook will be available at http://localhost:8091**